dgaydukov/cert-aws/files/sa.md

 DCG (Direct Connect Gateway) - grouping of VGW (virtual private gateways) and VIF (private virtual interfaces).
 Multi-account DCG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
 Direct Connect and DCG support both 1500 and 9001 MTU (you can also modify it if you need).

+Don't confuse:
+* VPC PrivateLink - expose aws services (except s3/dynamoDb who are using gateway endpoint) or private ec2 to vpc in the same or other aws account, by adding eni inside vpc for exposed service
-VPC ClassicLink
+* VPC ClassicLink - connect classic ec2 to vpc
     * before 2013 there were no default VPC and all EC2 where launched in flat network shared with other aws users
     * allows to connect your VPC with EC2 classic, EC2 becomes a member of VPC Security Group
+* VPC Link - connect private ec2 to API GateWay

-VPC Endpoint
+VPC Endpoint:
 * endpoint services (used to call AWS PrivateLink) - you create some service (ec2) and add NLB(not application/classic lb), and other aws accounts can connect to your service via interface endpoint
 So using this you can create private service provider that would provide some logic to other aws accounts on vpc-to-vpc basis Of course you can access your NLB form the internet (you should have at least one RT with internet gateway route to access NLB/ALB by dns name), but using privatelink will ensure that all traffic is within aws , and no traverse the internet (same as this service running inside your vpc),